Name of the Goths: Etymology

-The Proto-Germanic form of Goth is reconstructed as *Gutaz (pl. *Gutōz), which co-existed with an an-stem variant *Gutō(n) (pl. *Gutaniz) observable in the forms Gutones and gutani. *Gutaz was also borrowed into Proto-Baltic as *Gudaz, as attested in the Old Prussian prefix gud- (in place names) and in the Lithuanian name Gùdas, meaning 'Polish' or 'Belarusian', here transferred to the peoples that replaced the Goths south of their territory.
+The Proto-Germanic form of Goth is reconstructed as *Gutaz (pl. *Gutōz), which subsequently developed into Old English Gotan.
+The form *Gutaz was also borrowed into Proto-Baltic as *Gudaz, attested in the Old Prussian prefix gud- (in place names) and in the Lithuanian ethnonym Gùdas, meaning 'Polish' or 'Belarusian', here transferred to the peoples that supplanted the Goths south of their territory.
 These forms are identical to the reconstructed Proto-Germanic name of the Gutes (Old Norse pl.
-Gutar ~ Gotar < *Gutōz), a North Germanic tribe that dwelled on the island of Gotland.
-The adjective gutniskr ~ gotniskr ("Gothic, Gutnish"), which descends from an earlier *gutan-iskaʀ, and the noun gutnar ~ gotnar ("men"), whose ancestral form is *gutaniz, also give evidence of the an-stem.
+Gutar ~ Gotar < *Gutōz), a North Germanic tribe inhabiting the island of Gotland.
 Scholars have noted that Old Norse sources do not distinguish between Gutes and Goths.

+It co-existed with an an-stem variant *Gutō(n) (pl. *Gutaniz) observable in such forms as Gutones and gutani.
+The adjective gutniskr ~ gotniskr ('Gothic, Gutnish'), derived from an earlier *gutan-iskaʀ, and with the noun gutnar ~ gotnar ("men"), from *gutaniz, also give evidence of this an-stem formation.

-The ethnonym Geats (or Gauts; Old Norse gautar) stems from Proto-Germanic *Gautōz (singular *Gautaz), which shares the same etymology and possibly the same meaning as *Gutōz ~ *Gutaniz.
-The root gaut- can also be found in the names of the Göta älv river in Sweden, in Götaland (the Swedish homeland of the Geats/Gauts), and in the name of *Gaut (PGmc *Gautaz), the mythical ancestor of the Goths attested by Jordanes as Gapt.
-The root gut- is also possibly attested in Guthalus, a river in Germania mentioned by Pliny the Elder and which could refer to a 'Gothic river'.
+The ethnonym Geats (or Gauts; Old Norse gautar) stems from Proto-Germanic *Gautōz (sg. *Gautaz), which shares the same etymology and possibly the same meaning as *Gutōz ~ *Gutaniz.
+The root gaut- is also preserved in several Swedish toponyms, such as the river Göta älv and the region Götaland (homeland of the Geats/Gauts), as well as in the mythic progenitor *Gaut (PGmc *Gautaz), attested by Jordanes as Gapt, whom he presents as an ancestor of the Goths.
+The root gut- may also be reflected in Guthalus, a river of Germania mentioned by Pliny the Elder, possibly meaning 'Gothic river'.

-The roots gut- and gaut- are generally thought to be related to the Proto-Germanic verb *geutanan, meaning "to pour" (cf. Goth. giutan), which is in turn derived from the Proto-Indo-European root *ǵʰewd- ("to pour").
-It is not clear, however, whether the name *Gutaz stems from *Gautaz or the other way around, or else directly from the verb *geutanan.
+The roots gut- and gaut- are generally considered be related to the Proto-Germanic verb *geutanan, meaning 'to pour' (cf. Goth. giutan), itself derived from the Proto-Indo-European root *ǵʰewd- ('to pour').
+It is not clear, however, whether the name *Gutaz stems from *Gautaz or the other way around, or whether both forms stem directly from the *geutanan.

-In any case, as Wolfram explains, the existence of various peoples sharing this name does not necessarily imply large-scale migrations of one unified people: "not entire peoples, but small successful clans, the bearers of prestigious traditions, emigrated and became the founders of new gentes".
+In any case, as Wolfram explains, the recurrence of this name among various groups does not necessarily imply large-scale migrations of a single unified people: "not entire peoples, but small successful clans, the bearers of prestigious traditions, emigrated and became the founders of new gentes".